marcs-feh/uArgs/README.md

 Run `make` to create the static library, you can also embed the code directly into your project pretty easily, as it consists of just 2 files.

+## Documentation

+The DOC.md file documents all functions and the unchecked runtime errors.

 ## Examples

 Check out the `examples.c` file, you can compile it in this dir with `clang -o